Irfan430/noobcore-v3-bot/README.md

 ---

 <h3 align="center">
-  💻 Developed with ❤️ by Noob Programmer
+  💻 Developed with ❤️ by NoobCore
 </h3>